bakerboy448/qbit_manage-wiki/Home.md

 3. Please refer to the list of [Commands](https://github.com/StuffAnThings/qbit_manage/wiki/Commands) that can be used with this tool.

 ## Support
+* If you have any questions or require support please join the [Notifiarr Discord](https://discord.com/invite/AURf8Yz) and post your question under the `qbit-manage` channel.
 * If you're getting an Error or have an Enhancement post in the [Issues](https://github.com/StuffAnThings/qbit_manage/issues/new).
 * If you have a configuration question post in the [Discussions](https://github.com/StuffAnThings/qbit_manage/discussions/new).
 * Pull Request are welcome but please submit them to the [develop branch](https://github.com/StuffAnThings/qbit_manage/tree/develop).